Tandis Moghadam

 This course will explore the online learning landscape and how to ensure learner engagement remains high, even when working virtually.
 The course discusses various aspects of online education, as well as discussing techniques for both social and motivational forms of engagement and how to apply them appropriately in courses.
 The goal of this course is to help develop a better understanding of the topic and produce tangible resources to help implement plans, strategies, and ideas at your school.
 In addition to lecture videos, links to possible resources, and assessments, you will be able to utilize the Journal and Learning Activities.
 Take advantage of a method that best works for you.

-This course addresses strategies that help CTE and career development professionals better understand how to design and implement a comprehensive career development model.
+Student Career Development is one of ACTE's 12 elements of high-quality CTE within the ACTE Quality CTE Program of Study Framework®.
+This course addresses strategies that help CTE and career development professionals design and implement a comprehensive career development model.
 Educators will learn how learners gain career knowledge and engage in education and career planning and decision-making, including career counseling, career assessments, and curricula that help them learn about careers, educational opportunities, workforce trends, postsecondary planning and job search information, and placement services.
-In addition, educators will learn how to engage in professional development to further develop their own knowledge and skills around career development.
+In addition, educators will consider how to engage in professional development to further develop their own knowledge and skills around career development.

-In 2018, ACTE took on the challenge of defining the national catchphrase “high-quality CTE.”
-The result of this extensive research is the ACTE Quality CTE Program of Study Framework™, a tool to evaluate programs, make program improvements and encourage postsecondary-secondary collaboration.
-One of the 12 elements of the framework is work-based learning.
+Work-Based Learning is one of ACTE's 12 elements of high-quality CTE within the ACTE Quality CTE Program of Study Framework®.
 The work-based learning element addresses the delivery of a continuum of sustained, meaningful interactions with industry or community professionals that foster in-depth, firsthand engagement with the tasks required in a given career field.
 Experiences may be delivered in workplaces, in the community, at educational institutions and/or virtually, as appropriate, and include a range of activities such as workplace tours, job shadowing, school-based enterprises, internships and apprenticeships.

 High-quality CTE programs of study strategically use a variety of data to support program improvement.
-This course addresses the Data and Program Improvement element of the ACTE Quality CTE Program of Study Framework™.
-Topics include data processes and supports, data sharing, privacy and security protections, types of data, aggregate and disaggregated data, equity gap, root cause analysis, and continuous improvement.
+This course addresses the Data and Program Improvement element of the ACTE Quality CTE Program of Study Framework®.
+Topics include data processes and supports, data sharing, privacy and security protections, types of data, aggregate and disaggregated data, equity gaps, root cause analysis, and continuous improvement.

 High quality high schools in America are creating blueprints for success through the use of career and technical education (CTE) programs in their curricular offerings.
 Successful CTE programs are keenly aware of their role in delivering academic skills and knowledge; likewise, successful academic high schools have embraced CTE programs to improve student achievement.
 This course defines school improvement, examines the defining characteristics of successful CTE programs, and reflects on the role of leadership, curriculum, and instruction in high school improvement.